Struct ArraySlice<T>

 A newly allocated array.

-Allocate(int, T)
+Allocate(long, T)

 Allocate an array filled filled with fill.

-public static ArraySlice<T> Allocate(int count, T fill)
+public static ArraySlice<T> Allocate(long count, T fill)

 Parameters

-countintHow many items this array will have (aka Count).
+countlongHow many items this array will have (aka Count).

 fillTThe item to fill the newly allocated memory with.